Find out why asthma symptoms might happen at night, what you should do about them, and when to see your GP or asthma nurse.

 It’s common for asthma symptoms to come on at night, but you shouldn’t have to put up with them.
 Night-time asthma symptoms are a sign that your asthma isn’t well controlled, and you may be at risk of an asthma attack.

-Early morning asthma symptoms may also be a sign that your asthma has been difficult through the night, even if you weren’t aware of it.
+If your symptoms come on early in the morning, it could be a sign your asthma has been difficult through the night, even if you weren’t aware of it.

-- Always make sure your inhaler is beside your bed before you go to sleep, so you don’t have to search for it in the middle of the night.
+Sit up and take your reliever inhaler (usually blue) as prescribed.
+It’s a good idea to keep your inhaler and spacer (if you use one) beside your bed before you go to sleep, so you don’t have to search for them in the middle of the night.

-- “Give yourself a bit of time to check your reliever medicine has dealt with your symptoms before you go back to sleep,” says Dr Andy Whittamore.
+“Give yourself a bit of time to check your reliever medicine has dealt with your symptoms before you go back to sleep,” says Dr Andy Whittamore, Asthma UK's in-house GP.
 “This is better than falling asleep straight away only to wake up soon after with asthma symptoms because your reliever didn’t help enough.”

 Video: Asthma and your sleepDr.
 Andy Whittamore explains why you should book an appointment with your GP if your asthma is keeping you awake at night.